Daewon Media

 Daewon Media (Korean: 대원미디어; RR: Daewon Midieo), formerly Daiwon C&A Holdings, is a South Korean company specializing in character and animation-related business.
-Founded in 1973, Daewon's subsidiaries include Daiwon C.I., Haksan Publishing, and Daewon Broadcasting, and it is involved in comic publishing, animation production, video gaming, character licensing, TV animation broadcasting, and animation importing/exporting.
-Its current Chair and Co-CEO is Wook Jung, and its President and Co-CEO is Hyeon-dong Ahn.
+Founded in 1973, Daewon's subsidiaries include Daewon C.I., Haksan Publishing, and Daewon Broadcasting; it is involved in comic publishing, animation production, video gaming, character licensing, TV animation broadcasting, and animation importing/exporting.
+Its current chair and co-CEO is Jung Wook and its president and co-CEO is Ahn Hyeon-dong.

 History

-Daewon Media was founded in 1973 in South Korea as 'One Production', and in 1974 the name was changed to 'Daiwon Productions'.
+Daewon Media was founded in 1973 in South Korea as "One Production", and in 1974 the name was changed to "Daiwon Productions".
 In 1977, Daiwon Animation Ltd was formed, and the company entered into an OEM agreement with Japan's Toei Animation to provide technical assistance work on its animation productions.
 That year, Daewon providing assistance on around 80 titles, including Galaxy Express 999 and Candy Candy.
-Daewon moved into the area of domestic animation production, and in 1982 released ten theater animations.
+Daewon moved into the area of domestic animation production, and in 1982 released ten theatrical animated films.
 In 1985 and 1986, Daiwon signed OEM agreements with several United States animation companies, including Hanna-Barbera.
 Daewon produced an animated series Run, Hodori for the Munhwa Broadcasting Corporation to promote the 1988 Summer Olympics and in 1987, the created the first-ever domestic television animation, Wandering Gatchi for the Korean Broadcasting System along with 13 other series.
 In 1989, Daewon established its Character Business Division for licensing of foreign properties for domestic release.

 In 1991, Daewon expanded into comics publishing and distribution and founded "Daiwon C.I." for publication of domestic and imported comics magazines and book imprints.
 Also that year, Daewon began importing of foreign films.
-In 1993, one of Daewon's domestic animated film productions, The Earth is a Green Planet won a bronze medal at the New York Film Festival, and in 1995 won the Gold Prize at the Korean Film & Animation Awards for its animated film, Red Hawk.
+In 1993, one of Daewon's domestic animated film productions, The Earth is a Green Planet, won a bronze medal at the New York Film Festival, and in 1995 won the Gold Prize at the Korean Film & Animation Awards for its animated film, Red Hawk.
 Daewon produced South Korea's first television SFX animation, Vectormen, Warrior of the Earth, in 1997.
 During this time, Daewon entered OEM agreements with Asahi Production of Japan and other international companies.